Passport: Improving Automated Formal Verification Using Identifiers

 As discussed in Section~\ref{ssec:common-vocab}, each of the identifier types we add has a vocabulary of the most common identifiers of that type, giving a fixed encoding of those identifiers in addition to the subword encoding.
 We count the occurrences of the identifiers in the training set to determine which identifiers occur more than a specified threshold, and then only include those identifiers in our vocabulary.
 For example, if we have a threshold of 100, then all the identifiers that occur at least 100 times in the training set will be included in the vocabulary.
-That threshold is a parameter that we can vary for each type of identifier, and it determines the size of the vocabulary.
+That threshold is a hyperparameter that we can vary for each type of identifier, and it determines the size of the vocabulary.

-Figure~\ref{fig:vocab-size-eval} shows the performance impact of different values of that parameter for different identifiers.
-As you can see the performance of various vocabulary sizes for globals definitions, local variables, and constructors are all fairly jagged, though they all peak at around 200 occurrences.
-From this we draw two conclusions.
-First, that the model is sensitive to small changes in parameters, similar to how model performance varied greatly from non-determinism at the hardware level in model training.
-Second, that our method of picking vocabulary to index could be improved.
+Figure~\ref{fig:vocab-size-eval} shows the performance impact of different values of that hyperparameter for different identifiers.
+As you can see the performance of various vocabulary sizes for global definitions, local variables, and type constructors are all fairly jagged, though they all peak at around 200 occurrences, which we set as the default in the rest of our experiments.

 It is interesting to note that, while the thresholds which produce the best results are the same for the different identifier categories, this results in drastically different vocabulary sizes: 427 global definitions meet the threshold, but only 135 local variables and 26 type constructors do.
 This justifies our decision to use a fixed occurrence threshold to pick vocabulary rather than using the $n$ most common identifiers from each category.

 However, there are signs that our method of picking vocabulary to index could be improved.